YuSun0804/YuSun0804.github.io/_posts/2019-11-22-database-index.md

 This section primarily focuses on the data structures of various indexing methods, specifically explaining how indexes are stored in a file system or memory.
 An index usually establishes a connection to the original data.
 It may store the original data alongside the index in various ways or use a pointer to indicate the data's location.
 Consequently, by understanding the organization of the index, we can also discern how the original data is structured.

 ### Hash
-When discussing search in general, two types of search scenarios commonly arise: point search and range search.
-A Hash index excels at point search; if all indexes reside in memory, it facilitates random addition, deletion, modification, and search, with a time complexity for reading and writing of `O(1)`.
+When considering search in a broader context, two common scenarios emerge: point search and range search.
+Hash indexes are particularly proficient in point search and are widely used in in-memory caches.
+When all indexes are in memory, it supports random addition, deletion, modification, and search, exhibiting a time complexity for reading and writing of `O(1)`.
 However, it is not well-suited for range search due to its lack of order.

 ### Binary Search Tree
 The next data structure to consider is the binary search tree (BST), which imposes an implicit order among all its nodes.
 The definition of a BST includes the following properties: